mario-deluna/php-glfw/docs/user-guide/offscreen/render-to-image.md

-# Render to an Image
+# Rendering to an Image

-It is possible to render your OpenGL scene or parts of it to an image with PHP-GLFW.
+You can render your OpenGL scene or parts of it to an image using PHP-GLFW.

 The [`Texture2D`](./../../API/Texture/Texture2D.md) class can be constructed using a buffer of pixel data.